 6. High Calorie Beverages

-Juice has vitamins and some even antioxidants or calcium.
+Smoothies are touted as having vitamins and some even antioxidants or calcium.
 However, it is very easy to unwittingly consume a lot more calories than we believe.
-People mistakenly switch from soda to juice thinking it’s healthier and while it is a slightly better choice, one can easily suck down 400 calories of OJ in a flash.
-The culprit?
-We use HUGE GLASSES or CUPS that blur our sense of portion size.
+People mistakenly switch from soda to smoothies thinking it’s healthier and can easily suck down 800 calories of sweetened fruit in a flash.
+ISN’T FRUIT HEALTHY?
+Yes, but we use HUGE GLASSES or CUPS that blur our sense of portion size.
 We can drink an entire days worth of calories and wonder why we are gaining.
 Thats why zero calorie liquids are essential for weight loss and maintenance.

 Do this experiment in your own kitchen – fill your favorite glass with water as if you were pouring yourself juice or milk.
 Get out a measuring cup and prepare to be shocked by the actual volume of your pour!
 Now measure 1 cup of water into that favorite glass and take note of how small an amount it is!

-A friend of mine with a gastric sleeve downs Sweet Tea, (NOT Splenda sweetened tea) by the gallon.
+A friend of mine with a gastric sleeve downs Sweet Tea by the gallon.
 Hundreds of calories a day.
 Boom.
 She also drinks her Sweet Tea with her meals, washing food through her sleeve, but that’s for another post.

 7. Chips and Crackers

 Most commercial bagged snacks – corn chips, potato chips, tortilla chips – are high in trans fat.
 Many also contain genetically engineered ingredients.
-Vegetable chips are just as high in fat and most don’t realize that the apple and banana chips they think are healthy are deep fried.
+Vegetable chips are just as high in fat and most don’t realize that the apple and banana chips they think are healthy are first soaked in sugar syrup and then DEEP FRIED.
+Thats why they are crisp.
+Sweet potato or yucca chips are identical in nutrition to POTATO CHIPS so please do not kid yourself.

 8. Chinese Food